 Travel time: 1 hour by car / 30 mins by train

-Toledo is known for its unmatched historical past, multicultural influences, and dazzling architecture.
-Not to mention that Santa Iglesia Catedral Primada de Toledo is one of the most beautiful cathedrals in Spain and the stunning Museo del Greco is a must-stop for all art lovers around the world.
+Known for its extraordinary history, rich blend of cultures, and striking architecture, Toledo offers a timeless experience.
+The Santa Iglesia Catedral Primada de Toledo stands as one of the most beautiful cathedrals in Spain, while the Museo del Greco is a must-visit for art enthusiasts.

 Best Madrid Day Tours to Toledo: